Detention of asylum seekers

-- Establish material facts and circumstances underlying his or her asylum application, which cannot be established without the restriction of movement, particularly if there is a risk of absconding;
+- Establish material facts and circumstances underlying their asylum application, which cannot be established without the restriction of movement, particularly if there is a risk of absconding;

-- Ensure his or her presence in the course of the asylum procedure, if there are reasonable grounds to believe that his or her asylum application was submitted with a view to avoiding deportation;
+- Ensure their presence in the course of the asylum procedure, if there are reasonable grounds to believe that their asylum application was submitted with a view to avoiding deportation;

 - Ensure the protection of security of the Republic of Serbia and public order in accordance with the law;

-- Decide, in the course of the procedure, whether he or she has a right to enter the territory of the Republic of Serbia.
+- Decide, in the course of the procedure, whether they have a right to enter the territory of the Republic of Serbia.

-The practice of arbitrary detention at the airport has already been described in Access to the Territory.
-However, the new Asylum Act has introduced a Border Procedure.
+Also, the practice of arbitrary detention at the airport has already been described in Access to the Territory, as well as detention in Asylum and Reception Centres during the COVID-19 lockdown.
+However, the Asylum Act introduced a Border Procedure.
 Thus, the applicant could be detained under these circumstances if adequate accommodation and subsistence can be provided.
 However, since there are no adequate facilities located in border areas or in the transit zone, the border procedure has not yet been applied.

 Other grounds for the detention of foreign nationals who may be in need of protection

 Article 87 of the Foreigners Act provides that a foreigner who is in a return procedure can be detained for the purpose of preparing the return or executing forced removal, based on the decision of the competent authority or border police.
-The detention is ordered in the case of the risk that the foreigner will not be available to the competent authority for the execution of forcible removal or will attempt to avoid or interfere with the preparations for return or removal.
+The detention is ordered where there is a risk that the foreigner will not be available to the competent authority for the execution of forcible removal or will attempt to avoid or interfere with the preparations for return or removal.
 The valid reasons for this form of detention exist if a foreigner:

-- Does not have documents to establish his or her identity;
+- Does not have documents to establish their identity;

-- Does not cooperate in the return procedure and is interfering with his or her return;
+- Does not cooperate in the return procedure and is interfering with their return;

 - Has not departed from the Republic of Serbia voluntarily;